 Today on early prototypes of the new engine we can achieve over one million individually simulated life forms on an average modern multi-core CPU.
 Move to a high end CPU (16 + cores) and you are in the realm of 10 million individual simulated organisms.

 Running a local planet simulator is one of the most compute intensive, power hungry tasks around.
-Yet modern PC’s have incredible processing power, we realised that Earthsim is an exciting way to flex that muscle power.
+Yet modern PC’s have incredible processing power.

-Our long term vision is to enable you to realistically terraform planets.
+Our long term vision is to enable you to realistically terraform planets, albeit in gamified form.
 Imagine loading up and terraforming Mars, Venus or any recently discovered exoplanet.